Recipes from Italy

 Instructions

-• Boil the pasta of your choice (rigatoni, mezze maniche, spaghetti...).
-Cook the pasta al dente.
-Drain 2 minutes before the end of the cooking time indicated on the package.
+• Cook the pasta (rigatoni, mezze maniche, or spaghetti) until al dente.
+Drain it about 2 minutes before the suggested cooking time.

 Nutrition